fkie-cad/amides/README.md

 ## Installing

 In case you want to run AMIDES without the quickstart environment, the `amides` package can also be locally installed like other Python packages.
 We highly recommend to use a dedicated virtual environment for AMIDES though.
-Virtual environments are created either using the `venv` or `virtualenv` package.
+Virtual environments are created using `venv`.
 To create a dedicated virtual environment for AMIDES, execute

     python3 -m venv <VIRTUAL-ENVIRONMENT-LOCATION>

-or

-    python3 -m virtualenv <VIRTUAL-ENVIRONMENT-LOCATION>

-in case you want to use `virtualenv`.
 After the environment has been created, activate it by executing

     source <VIRTUAL-ENVIRONMENT-LOCATION>/bin/activate